 Licking Heights Local Schools offers Spanish and Mandarin Chinese world languages.
-The District has offered Mandarin Chinese since its initial pilot in 2012 and currently serves more than 200 students in grades 7-12.
+The District has offered Mandarin Chinese since its initial pilot in 2012 and currently serves 227 students in grades 7-12.
 The program has two Confucius Classroom teachers.
 The program was recognized as a Confucius Classroom at the 2014 National Chinese Language Conference in Los Angeles and has led four student trips to China in 2015, 2016, 2017 and 2018.

-Licking Heights also offers two career tech pathways in partnership with C-TEC that are hosted onsite at the high school: Teaching Careers and STNA.
-Furthermore, the District offers several College Credit Plus courses taught by Licking Heights faculty, as well as, many AP course offerings.
+Licking Heights also offers two career tech pathways in partnership with C-TEC that are hosted onsite at the high school: Teaching Careers and State Tested Nursing Assistant (STNA).

-Licking Heights provides self contained and clustered gifted classrooms to meet the needs of gifted students in grades 3-5 and provides advanced coursework for middle and high school students.
-Accelerated placement is an option available to all students.
+Licking Heights provides self-contained and clustered classrooms to meet the needs of gifted students in grades 3-5 and provides advanced coursework for middle and high school students.
+Additionally, accelerated placement is an option available to all students.
 A number of student clubs, activities and organizations are available such as: Art Club, DECA, National Honor Society, Quiz Bowl, Student Council, Model UN, Chess Club, Diaspora, Cultural Identity Club, Gay Straight Alliance and Environmental Club.